SAP-archive/fiori-for-ios-workshop/README.md

-# fiori-for-ios-workshop
+# Fiori for iOS Workshop Demo Application
-Reference iOS application for SAP Fiori for iOS 2018 workshop series.
+This repository contains a demo application which you can use as a reference on how a travel expense application could look like.

 # Requirements
 Use of the reference application is dependent upon the following: